 H4.5: Standish Voice, or a qualifying successor organisation, must be consulted on negotiations between Wigan Council and developers in the Standish Neighbourhood Area regarding Section 106 agreements, or modification from their stated policy, as set out in Wigan Council's Supplementary Agreement on Affordable Homes.
-This includes discussions on a scheme's viability which could result in a net reduction of affordable homes provided in line with the policy
+This includes discussions on a scheme's viability which

-13.38 The 2015 Neighbourhood Plan survey showed that 68% of residents feel the village has a strong sense of place, has character and heritage, and is a 'good place to live'.

-13.39 However, the recently approved and proposed housing developments are mainly large in scale and designed using developers' standard house styles, and largely have not taken into account the village character.

-13.40 New developments should seek to address the quality and distinctiveness of the Neighbourhood Area and create a sense of place.

-13.41 New housing should provide sufficient space in which families can grow and thrive and new homes should meet the 2016 Nationally Described Space Standard, which has been adopted by Manchester City Council and other progressive authorities.
+- 13.39 The 2015 Neighbourhood Plan survey showed that 68% of residents feel the village has a strong sense of place, has character and heritage, and is a 'good place to live'. - 13.40 However, the recently approved and proposed housing developments are mainly large in scale and designed using developers' standard house styles, and largely have not taken into account the village character. - 13.41 New developments should seek to address the quality and distinctiveness of the Neighbourhood Area and create a sense of place. - 13.42 The Plan seek to promote design quality, improve spatial standards and reduce carbon emissions to meet the current and future needs of the community.
+All new housing should, where appropriate, be in accordance with Wigan Council's Supplementary Planning Document Design Guide for Residential Development. - 13.43 New housing should provide sufficient space in which families can grow and thrive and new homes should meet the 2016 Nationally Described Space Standard.

-13.42 In addition, homes should be sustainable, ensuring they are energy efficient and affordable to heat and run.
-The government has energy reduction targets and communities are encouraged to look at ways to help achieve them.

-13.43 Improving thermal performance of properties is one measure which reduces the energy requirements to heat a home, assisting with the cost of heating homes in the future and helping to address fuel poverty.

-13.44 The following policies seek to promote design quality, improve spatial standards and reduce carbon emissions to meet the current and future needs of the community.

-13.45 These policies are also designed to improve the quality, design and standard of housing provision to provide sustainable housing that meets the current and future needs of residents.

-POLICY H5: Housing Design And Quality Standards

-H5.1: All new housing should, where appropriate, be in accordance with Wigan Council's Local Development Framework Supplementary Planning Document 'Design Guide for Residential Development' Parts 3 & 4, or any successor document

-H5.2: Homes in any development must meet the spatial standards as detailed in the 2016 Nationally Described Space Standard

-H5.3: Wigan Council must notify Standish Voice, or any qualifying successor organisation, of any new housing development proposed within the Standish Neighbourhood Area, irrespective of the number of houses involved

-H5.4: Any major development planning application within the Standish Neighbourhood Area must be:

-Accompanied by a bespoke 'Design And Standards Statement' clearly illustrating how the detailed proposals relate specifically to the Standish Neighbourhood Area and its architectural heritage

-- ii) Accompanied by floor plans at 1:50 scale showing furniture layouts and circulation space within habitable rooms - iii) Scrutinised by a 'Design Champion' nominated by Standish Voice, or any qualifying successor organisation, who will provide a written statement to Wigan Council on behalf of the village

-H5.5: New housing must achieve the following standards in relation to thermal performance in order to reduce heating costs and reduce carbon emissions:

-- 1. air leakage rate less than

-3m3/hr/m2@50pa

-2. minimum 'U'-value for roof 0.18W/m2k

-3. minimum 'U'-value for walls 0.18W/m2k

-4 4. minimum 'U'-value for ground floor 0.12W/m2k

-13.46 Several sites have been investigated for their potential to redress the imbalance of housing provision in Standish Neighbourhood Area.
-Two vacant Brownfield Land sites have been identified as suitable for 100% affordable homes or specifically for older people (see Evidence Base).
+- 13.44 In addition, homes should be sustainable, ensuring they are energy efficient and affordable to heat and run.
+The government has energy reduction targets and communities are encouraged to look at ways to help achieve them. - 13.45 Improving thermal performance of properties is one measure which reduces the energy requirements to heat a home, assisting with the cost of heating homes in the future and helping to address fuel poverty. - 13.46 These policies are also designed to improve the quality, design and standard of housing provision to provide sustainable housing that meets the current and future needs of residents. - 13.47 Several sites have been investigated for their potential to redress the imbalance of housing provision in Standish Neighbourhood Area.
+Two vacant Brownfield Land sites have been identified as suitable for 100% affordable homes or specifically for older people (see Evidence Base Appendix C).

-POLICY H6: Allocation Of Sites For Housing
+POLICY H5: Allocation of Sites for Housing

-H6: The Brownfield Land sites: i) the former Chinese Delight restaurant and associated car park, on Preston Road, and ii) the former Standish Ambulance Station, on Glebe Road, are allocated for housing development to meet the conclusions of the Standish Housing Needs Assessment and address the imbalance of housing for people in the Neighbourhood Area.
+H5: The Brownfield Land sites: i) the former Chinese Delight restaurant and associated car park, on Preston Road, and ii) the former Standish Ambulance Station, on Glebe Road, are allocated for housing development.
+The sites shall be developed for housing of a size, mix and tenure that contributes to the delivery of housing that meets local housing needs as evidenced in the latest Housing Needs Assessment.
 The sites should provide: